 In this program, you will discover EXACTLY how to

 - lose fat

 The best part?
 You’ only need to invest in one hour, or two 30-minute sessions, of exercise weekly.

 This method not only works for me and my clients..

 Look, you NEED to build muscle.

 In the U.S., only 12% of the population is lean and healthy, with adequate muscle and a low, healthy level of fat.

-More muscle means better health - it's that simple.
+More muscle means better health -

 Muscle acts as a metabolic booster, leading to lower blood sugar and insulin, which in turn means much better metabolic health, and much lower risk of heart disease, cancer, and diabetes - not to mention obesity.